Vikas350/WeChat/README.md

 ![a](./src/img/WeChat.png)

 ## 🔰 About
-### * WeChat is a realtime based chat application for users wher user can chat with different registered users.
+### * WeChat is a realtime based chat application for users where user can chat with different registered users.

 ## ⚙️ Tech Stack Used
 - [React JS](https://reactjs.org/) (States, Effects, Hooks, Props, Function Structure, JSX etc.)